Welcome to St. Augustine, the city that's been around longer than your great-great-great-grandparents (and probably has more stories to tell)!

 9. St. George Street

-Cutting through the historic center of town, St. George Street is St. Augustine’s premier pedestrian path.
+St. George Street is St. Augustine’s premier pedestrian path, cutting through the historic town center.

-Here you’ll find access to all of St. Augustine’s top attractions as well as the best boutiques and restaurants in town.
+Here, you’ll find access to St. Augustine’s top attractions and the best boutiques and restaurants in town.

-This is definitely the ideal spot for anyone interested in a romantic stroll or souvenir shopping.
+This is the ideal spot for anyone interested in a romantic stroll or souvenir shopping.

 By the way, St. George Street is also a well-known haunt for local ghosts.
 Not scared?